 Additionally, remote participants can use physical gestures to indicate that they're ready to speak to attract in-room participants' attention.
 You can kick things old school -- literally -- by raising your hand to be called on by someone in the room when there's a pause in conversation.

-To help with this, Owl Labs has created Meeting Cue Cards that remote participants in the U.S. can hold up to their webcam that will reflect on the TV screens or computers in the conference room.
-You can pick up a deck for $5 and gift them to your remote team members so they can politely -- and silently -- interrupt your next video meeting:
+To help with this, you can even create cue cards that remote participants can hold up to their webcam that will reflect on the TV screens or computers in the conference room.
+This way, your remote team members can politely -- and silently -- interrupt your next video meeting:

 To learn more, read about the cost of meetings next.